dclong/blog/misc/content/2020-05-17-fastload-in-teradata.markdown

 2. **Use temporary tables when you use `fastload` to load data**, as the tables involved might get blocked if issues happen in the middle.

-3. Make sure to set a large enough checkpoint for good performance.
+3. Make sure to set a large enough CHECKPOINT for good performance.
     Frequent checkpointing option reduces the speed of your FastLoad job.
     But it substantially enhances FastLoad restart operations.